-Alex's passion for Argentine Tango led him to study the bandoneon, first on his own and then under the instruction from Ville Hiltula.
+Alex's passion for Argentine Tango led him to study the bandoneon, first on his own, then with Ville Hiltula, and finally with Hector Del Curto.
 As a bandoneonist, Alex plays locally in San Francisco where he leads his band Tangonero.
 He was also a member of a Stowe Tango Music Festival tango orchestra, and a bronze medalist in the 2018 Che Bandoneon International Competition.
-Alex shared the stage with such prominent tango musicians as Victor Lavallen, Horacio Cabarcos, Pablo Estigarribia, Jose Colangelo, Pablo Agri, Nicolas Ledesma, Humberto Ridolfi, Julio Pane, as well as the members of Hector Del Curto's quintet.
+Alex shared the stage with legendary tango musicians as Victor Lavallen, Horacio Cabarcos, Pablo Estigarribia, Jose Colangelo, Pablo Agri, Nicolas Ledesma, Humberto Ridolfi, Julio Pane, as well as the members of Hector Del Curto's quintet.
 In addition to his bandoneon work, Alex has composed several tango pieces and continues to work on transcribing and arranging great tango music of the past.

 Originally from Alaska, bassist Richard Duke began playing electric bass as a teenager and took up the double bass in college.
 With degrees from University of California Santa Cruz (BA) and Northwestern University (MM) Richard performs throughout the Bay Area with numerous groups presenting Opera, Symphonic Orchestra, Ballet, Tango, Salsa, Jazz, Broadway shows, Cabaret and Rock and Roll.
 Richard is a member of the Monterey Symphony, Napa Valley Symphony and Sacramento Philharmonic, as well as occasional substitute player with San Francisco Ballet, San Francisco Opera, Philharmonia Baroque, and numerous Broadway productions.
 Show credits include Color Purple, Wicked, Spamalot, Legally Blonde, Young Frankenstein, Beauty and the Beast, West Side Story, Chicago, Light in the Piazza, Edward Scissorhands.